MeltwaterArchive/storyplayer/v2/modules/host/index.md

 title: The Host Module
 prev: '<a href="../../modules/graphite/expectsGraphite.html">Prev: expectsGraphite()</a>'
 next: '<a href="../../modules/host/supported-hosts.html">Next: Supported Hosts</a>'
+updated_for_v2: true
 ---

 # The Host Module

-The __Host__ module allows you to inspect and run commands on other computers, such as [Vagrant](../vagrant/index.html) virtual machines.
-We call these computers _hosts_.
+The __Host__ module allows you to inspect and run commands on the computers in your test environment.

 The source code for this Prose module can be found in these PHP classes: